What is a Benefit Corporation?

-A benefit corporation is a new class of corporation that voluntarily meets higher standards of corporate purpose, accountability, and transparency.
+A benefit corporation is a traditional corporation with modified obligations committing it to higher standards of purpose, accountability and transparency: